Hanuman: Southeast Asian texts

-Sage Valmiki known as the Adikavi "the first poet".

 Significance and influence

 Hanuman became more important in the medieval period and came to be portrayed as the ideal devotee (bhakta) of Rama.
 Hanuman's life, devotion, and strength inspired wrestlers in India.

-According to Philip Lutgendorf, devotionalism to Hanuman and his theological significance emerged long after the composition of the Ramayana, in the 2nd millennium CE.
+Devotionalism to Hanuman and his theological significance emerged long after the composition of the Ramayana, in the 2nd millennium CE.
 His prominence grew after the arrival of Islamic rule in the Indian subcontinent.
 He is viewed as the ideal combination of shakti ("strength, heroic initiative and assertive excellence") and bhakti ("loving, emotional devotion to his personal god Rama").
 Beyond wrestlers, he has been the patron god of other martial arts.
 He is stated to be a gifted grammarian, meditating yogi and diligent scholar.
 He exemplifies the human excellences of temperance, faith and service to a cause.

 In 17th-century north and western regions of India, Hanuman emerged as an expression of resistance and dedication against Islamic persecution.
 For example, the bhakti poet-saint Ramdas presented Hanuman as a symbol of Marathi nationalism and resistance to Mughal Empire.

 Hanuman in the colonial and post-colonial era has been a cultural icon, as a symbolic ideal combination of shakti and bhakti, as a right of Hindu people to express and pursue their forms of spirituality and religious beliefs (dharma).
 Political and religious organizations have named themselves after him or his synonyms such as Bajrang.
 Political parades or religious processions have featured men dressed up as Hanuman, along with women dressed up as gopis (milkmaids) of god Krishna, as an expression of their pride and right to their heritage, culture and religious beliefs.
 According to some scholars, the Hanuman-linked youth organizations have tended to have a paramilitary wing and have opposed other religions, with a mission of resisting the "evil eyes of Islam, Christianity and Communism", or as a symbol of Hindu nationalism.